ABdelrahmanAlaa1/Full-Screen-DLSS5-Wrapper/README.md

 For a much more detailed and technical explanation, see the [Advanced Readme](https://github.com/ThioJoe/Full-Screen-DLSS5-Wrapper/blob/main/Readme_Advanced.md) file  (`Readme_Advanced.md`).

-# Optional: Launching via Commandline
+## Optional: Launch via Commandline
 - The tool can be launched by simply double clicking the `exe` to launch the GUI, or via the command line.
 - If you launch the app from command line, it will output debug info there.
 There are also file logging options as CLI arguments.
 - Use the `--help` argument to see all command line options (mostly the same options as in the GUI)